GroupProject8/Software-Engineeering/Portfolio/DESIGN.md

 MQTTClient, and it contains four files: data.pde, events.pde, management_dashboard.pde and view.pde.
 The ControlP5 helps draw table, and MQTTClient helps to connect with other sub-systems.  <br>

 The *management_dashboard.pde* is the main file that specifies the size, background color, font, and title of the interface, and sets the ControlP5 and MQTTClient object.
 The *data.pde* file reads the data from json files , and writes it back to json files after change of recipe status.
 The *events.pde* file detects the occurrence of an event (such as a mouse click on a button) and make changes accordingly.
 The *view.pde* file specifies the layout of the page, with recipe total count on the far left and status updating, published, and canceled for each recipe on the top right.
 Click on the id of each recipe and specific information about the recipe will appear.
-If the three buttons below are clicked, the status of the recipe can be changed.
-It creates new ScrollableList object in build_list(), ListBox object in build_expanded_recipe(), then set attributes oriented these objects. <br>
+If the three buttons below are clicked, the status of the recipe can be changed.  <br>

 <span id="jump12"></span>
 ### IoT Device